Tom Frost: Rock climbing and mountaineering

 From October 22–31, 1964, with Robbins, Pratt and Chouinard, Frost made the first ascent of the North America Wall on El Capitan, YDS VI, 5.8, A5.
 Robbins described this climb in the 1965 American Alpine Journal: "The nine-day first ascent of the North America Wall in 1964 not only was the first one-push first ascent of an El Capitan climb, but a major breakthrough in other ways.
 We learned that our minds and bodies never stopped adjusting to the situation.
 We were able to live and work and sleep in comparative comfort in a vertical environment."
 Of this climb, Chris Jones wrote, "For the first time in the history of the sport, Americans lead the world."

+Frost was recruited by Barry Bishop to join a team on a secretive mission to Nanda Devi in 1965.
+The joint CIA / Indian Intelligence Bureau mission involved placing a nuclear powered listening device on the mountain with subsequent visits to Nanda Devi and Nanda Kot 1966 and 1967.

 In 1968, Frost visited the Cirque of the Unclimbables in the Northwest Territories of Canada.
 From August 10 to August 13, along with Jim McCarthy and Sandy Bill, he made the first ascent of the vertical southeast face of the 2,200-foot granite pillar named the Lotus Flower Tower, YDS V, 5.8, A2.

 In 1970, he participated in the 1970 Annapurna South Face expedition, reaching 25,000 feet.

 In 1979, he reached the summit of Ama Dablam on a filming expedition.

 In 1986, he returned to Kangtega and climbed a new route with Jeff Lowe.

 From 1997 to 2001, he returned to Yosemite big wall climbing with his son Ryan, repeating the Nose, the North America Wall and finally, the Salathé Wall on the 40th anniversary of his first ascent.